dwp/dataworks-open-source-policy/infrastructure_source_code.md

 Infrastructure code should be made open wherever it is appropriate to do so:

-This approach makes code more readily accessible to a broad target audience, so that they can be more easily used for their intended purpose;
+1. Code is more readily accessible to a broad target audience, so that they can be more easily used for their intended purpose;
+1. Onboarding and access requirements are much simpler and quicker for new team members.
-1. This approach enables and encourages re-use of common standards across the DWP and other Government departments, which in turn makes collaboration easier.
-It also enables other parties to feed back improvements, which benefits everyone.
+1. That it enables and encourages re-use of common standards across the DWP and other Government departments, which in turn makes collaboration easier.
+It also enables other parties to use, extend and feed back improvements, which benefits everyone.
 1. This policy is in line with the spirit of the  [Government Digital Service (GDS) guidelines on making information open-source](https://gds-operations.github.io/guidelines/).

 ## Security Restrictions